This post is also available in: Nederlands

 - Make an appointment with your dentist and general practitioner.

 - Plan to make copies of your documents somewhere just before you leave.
 Then you know for sure you have all the documents you take on your trip

 Once you’ve written it all down it becomes a real plan.
-Now you have an overview of things you need to do and every time you did something you can cross it!
-Every cross you put on your overview feels like coming closer to your big trip!
+Now you have an overview of the things you need to do and every time you do something, you can cross it off!
+Every cross on your overview list feels like coming closer to your big trip!
 Have fun!

 We love to hear from you

 I really hope this post has helped you to create an overview and a checklist with things that need to be done before your big trip.
 I’m getting so excited that someone else dares to take that step and just does it!
-Be proud of yourself, because you need some courage to actually make it this far and turn your dream into a plan to make it a reality!
+Be proud of yourself, because it takes some courage to actually make it this far and turn your dream into a plan, to make it a reality!